Summoner Basic Guide

 During kill attempts or farm, there are many situations where it would still be better for Summoner to revive party members.
 But a more case-by-case approach where you can read the situation and communicate with your healers or Red Mage co-caster is best.

-There are many situational considerations, such as healer MP and Swiftcast availability, upcoming mechanics, whether we’re in a demi-summon phase, severity of DPS check, a Red Mage’s melee combo timings (if raiding with one), and more.
+There are many situational considerations, such as healer MP and Swiftcast availability, upcoming mechanics, whether we’re in a demi-primal phase, severity of DPS check, a Red Mage’s melee combo timings (if raiding with one), and more.

 If in a static, always coordinate with your healers or Red Mage co-caster.
 You should be ready to share the load and cover for each other as needed.
 In a Party Finder environment, default to Swiftcast raising if it can help save the run or the healers are handling heal checks, but consider allowing your healers to Swiftcast raise if they are able to and there is no immediate urgency.